-- (a) Each Senate standing or ad hoc committee/subcommittee shall have a Chair and a Vice-Chair, who shall either be designated when stipulating the membership or elected by the committee/subcommittee. - (b) Responsibilities of the Chair shall include: - (i) acting as the presiding officer for the committee/subcommittee; - (ii) working with the committee/subcommittee to establish an appropriate meeting schedule; - (iii) ensuring that meeting agendas and all relevant supporting documentation are circulated to all committee/subcommittee members at least four (4) days before each meeting; - (iv) ensuring that the minutes of each committee/subcommittee meeting are circulated to all committee/subcommittee members; - (v) ensuring that the committee/subcommittee undertakes adequate consultation with all those who may be affected by any proposals being considered by the committee/subcommittee before such proposals are conveyed to Senate or to the parent committee; - (vi) preparing committee/subcommittee reports and recommendations as necessary and appropriate, for approval by the committee/subcommittee and conveyance to Senate or to the parent committee; - (vii) acting as the lead spokesperson when reports and recommendations of the committee/subcommittee are presented to Senate or to the parent committee; and - (viii) in general, seeing that all work required of the committee/subcommittee is completed in an expeditious and timely fashion. - (c) The Vice-Chair shall be responsible for fulfilling the responsibilities of the Chair whenever the Chair is unable or unavailable to do so, for any reason.
+- (a) Each Senate standing or ad hoc committee shall have a Chair and a Vice-Chair, who shall either be designated when stipulating the membership or elected by the committee. - (b) Responsibilities of the Chair shall include: - (i) acting as the presiding officer for the committee/ad hoc committee; - (ii) working with the committee/ad hoc committee to establish an appropriate meeting schedule; - (iii) ensuring that meeting agendas and all relevant supporting documentation are circulated to all committee/ad hoc committee members at least four (4) days before each meeting; - (iv) ensuring that the minutes of each committee/ad hoc committee meeting are circulated to all committee/ad hoc committee members; - (v) ensuring that the committee/ad hoc committee undertakes adequate consultation with all those who may be affected by any proposals being considered by the committee/ad hoc committee before such proposals are conveyed to Senate or to the parent committee; - (vi) preparing committee/ad hoc committee reports and recommendations as necessary and appropriate, for approval by the committee and conveyance to Senate; - (vii) acting as the lead spokesperson when reports and recommendations of the committee are presented to Senate; - (viii) in general, seeing that all work required of the committee/ad hoc committee is completed in an expeditious and timely fashion. - (c) The Vice-Chair shall be responsible for fulfilling the responsibilities of the Chair whenever the Chair is unable or unavailable to do so, for any reason.

-8.3 Committee/Subcommittee Meetings and Quorum
+8.3 Committee/Ad Hoc Committee Meetings and Quorum

-- (a) All meetings of Senate standing or ad hoc committees/subcommittees shall normally be open to non-committee/subcommittee members (including non-Senators), and, once scheduled, such meetings shall be announced on the Senate website at least two (2) days in advance, where possible. - (b) A non-committee/subcommittee member may be recognized and permitted to speak at any committee/subcommittee meeting at the discretion of the Chair. - (c) A voting member of a committee/subcommittee may move that a meeting be closed to non-members while certain specified matters are under discussion.
+- (a) Each committee/ad hoc committee shall establish the frequency and duration of its meetings. - (b) All meetings of Senate standing or ad hoc committees shall normally be open to non-committee (including non-Senators), and, once scheduled, such meetings shall be announced on the Senate website at least two (2) days in advance, where possible. - (c) A non-committee member may be recognized and permitted to speak at any committee/ad hoc committee meeting at the discretion of the Chair. - (d) A voting member of a committee/ad hoc committee may move that a meeting be closed to non-members while certain specified matters are under discussion.
 Such a motion shall clearly identify all items of business to be considered in camera, and is debatable.
-Should the motion be carried, all non-members in attendance shall be required to leave the meeting immediately. - (d) Upon completion of all in camera business items, the Chair shall declare the meeting once again open to non-members. - (e) The quorum for all Senate standing or ad hoc committee/subcommittee meetings shall be 50% of the voting membership. - (f) The University shall take the necessary steps to ensure that Senate standing or ad hoc committee/subcommittee members from the regional campuses are able to attend and participate in committee/subcommittee meetings via appropriate distance technologies.
+Should the motion be carried, all non-members in attendance shall be required to leave the meeting immediately. - (e) Upon completion of all in camera business items, the Chair shall declare the meeting once again open to non-members. - (f) The quorum for all Senate standing or ad hoc committee meetings shall be 50% +1 of the voting membership.

-8.4 Committee/Subcommittee Reports
+8.4 Committee/Ad Hoc Committee Reports